Steamcord/steamcord-docs/src/integrations/rust-plugin.md

 [configuration reference](#configuration-reference).
 4. Reload the plugin (`oxide.reload Steamcord`) for your changes to take effect.

+## Chat Command

+Players can use `/claim` to receive their rewards in-game.

 ## Configuration Reference

-When first loaded, the Steamcord Rust plugin will generate a JSON configuration file in the `oxide/config` directory named `Steamcord.json`.
+When first loaded, the plugin will generate a configuration file in the `oxide/config` directory.
 The file contains a JSON object which can be used to configure the plugin.

 Below is the default configuration: